 Karyn Nishimura (nee-shee-murr-ah) Sneath owns Npower, a leadership and organizational development consulting practice.
 She likes to describe herself as a Flexible (and fun) Facilitator, a Smart Strategic Planner, and Creative Consultant.

-Npower comes from two elements: N – for Nishimura and Power for her passion for empowerment – giving away power to strengthen and transform individuals and organizations.
+Npower was born in 2001 and from two elements: N – for Nishimura and Power for her passion for empowerment – giving away power to strengthen and transform individuals and organizations.

-She celebrates 24 years with her Kansas Jayhawk husband, Steve, and both are thankful they bonded at Wichita State University in the early 90’s playing together on a recreation league softball team.
-She is constantly learning from one of the most interesting and thoughtful female leaders, her 13-year-old daughter Skyler.
+She’s been married to her Kansas Jayhawk husband, Steve, since 1992.
+Both are thankful they bonded while working at Wichita State University in the early 90s playing together on a recreation league softball team.
+She is constantly learning from one of the most interesting and thoughtful female leaders, her teenage daughter Skyler.